 - changing social behaviours.

 There is a stronger relationship between population growth and its environmental effects, than between economic growth and environmental effects.
 This is reflected in the observation that the economic growth rate is higher than the population growth rate.
 It is especially evident in comparing the per dollar trends to the per capita trends for emissions and energy use described earlier in this topic.
-The relationships between population and a range of other measures of environmental pressure such as use of transport and water and generation of waste are described in other topics of this report and summarised in Figure 1.4 in the Population topic.
+The relationships between population and a range of other measures of environmental pressure, such as transport use, urban water consumption, energy consumption and waste generated, are described elsewhere in this report and summarised in Figure 1.4 in the topic.

 Both mitigation and adaptation responses are required to address climate change.
-We need to act quickly to both reduce greenhouse gas emissions and adapt to climate impacts that are already occurring, and that are forecast to increase in frequency and severity.
+It is important to act quickly to both reduce greenhouse gas emissions and adapt to the climate impacts that are already occurring and which are forecast to increase in frequency and severity.
 The earlier that mitigation action is taken, the less adaptation will be required later.
 However, for mitigation to be effective, concerted action is needed at the global level.

-The likely future, and potentially substantial, costs of climate change will include the costs of disaster relief, reconstruction and clean-up, and the rebuilding of infrastructure following extreme weather events, coastal erosion and bushfires.
-These are all likely to become more frequent and more intense in the future, due to the effects of climate change (see the Climate Change topic).
+The likely future, and potentially substantial, costs of climate change will include the costs of disaster relief, reconstruction and clean-up, lost production and the rebuilding of infrastructure following extreme weather events, coastal erosion, bushfires and health and wellbeing.
+These costs are all likely to become more significant in the future, due to the more frequent and intense effects of climate change (see the Climate change topic).

-Various researchers, including Wagner & Weitzman (2015), have stressed the uncertainty involved in predicting the nature and extent of the future effects of climate change.
-This means that estimates of the costs of emissions reductions are likely to be (significantly) more reliable than estimates of the damages from climate change and the costs of adaptation if emissions are not reduced significantly.
+Various researchers, including, have stressed the uncertainty involved in predicting the nature and extent of the future effects of climate change.
+This means that estimates of the costs of emission reductions are likely to be significantly more reliable than estimates of the damages from climate change and the costs of adaptation if emissions are not reduced significantly.
 Since worst-case outcomes would result in significantly harmful and costly outcomes to humanity and the environment, mitigation is seen from a risk-management perspective as comparable to taking out insurance against significant potential risks.